conner-olsen/BWH-Navigation-Management-System/README.txt

 # Project Setup and Usage Guide

 ## Environment Setup
+1. Open the project in Webstorm.
+2. Run the following commands:
-1. Install yarn globally: `npm install -g yarn`
+   - Install yarn globally: `npm install -g yarn`
-2. Install project dependencies: `yarn install`
+   - Install project dependencies: `yarn install`
-3. Build the project: `yarn run build:dev`
+   - Build the project: `yarn run build:dev`
+3. Launch Docker.
+4. Run the `Start Dev` configuration.

 ## Accessing the Application
 Open [http://localhost:3000](http://localhost:3000) in a web browser.

-## Front End
+## How to Use Features
 - [http://localhost:3000](http://localhost:3000) sends you to the login page.
 - To login, click “Login as Admin” and use “admin” as the username and password.
+- If you are a patient you can log in using ‘patient’ as the username and password.
+Your specific user authorities over what you can access will not change just yet in this prototype.
+So logging in as a patient, admin, or guest all have the same access on the site.
 - After logging in, the main homepage contains the Lower Floor 1 Navigation pathfinding page.
 - Choose the rooms from both drop-downs and the path, in text, will be displayed below if a path is found.
 - To access the different pages, use the navigation bar at the top of your screen.